Moving Cold Data Efficiently, Reliably,

 and Without Disruption With TMT

 The ability to efficiently move cold data to cost-efficient secondary storage can slash expensive storage, backup, and DR costs—as long as it’s done seamlessly.
-This white paper describes how Komprise Transparent Move Technology™ (TMT) reliably moves and archives cold data, seamlessly transforming files to objects and back, to and from on-premises NAS, object stores, or the cloud—all without end-users noticing any difference.
+This white paper describes how Komprise Transparent Move Technology™ (TMT) reliably moves, tiers and archives cold data, seamlessly transforming files to objects and back, to and from on-premises NAS, object stores, or the cloud—all without end-users noticing any difference.
+Tiering to the cloud?
+Discover why Komprise is the right choice for cloud data tiering.

 The key to managing rampant data growth is to stop treating all data the same.
 Hot data—more urgently and more frequently needed files—need to be kept on faster-responding, quicker access (and more expensive) storage and backup media.